gogobook/my-asp-dot-net/ch4.md

 knows that it will be supported by any class (put differently, the cast from any interface to System.Object is implicit).
 Chapter 6, “Operators and Casts,” covers the syntax for performing casts.
-Interface references can in all respects be treated as class references— but the power of an interface reference is that it can refer to any class
+Interface references can in all respects be treated as class references—— but the power of an interface reference is that it can refer to any class